jgfoster/WebGS/README.md

 WebGS is a framework for building web applications in GemStone/S 64 Bit Smalltalk.

 ## Install
-One way to install WebGS is to use Topaz.
+The way to install WebGS is to use Topaz.
 Make sure that $GEMSTONE is set for your environment and that $GEMSTONE/bin is in your path.
 You can use .topazini and install.sh as models for your setup.

-Another way to install WebGS is from Jade.
-Open WebGS.gs in Jade (or copy its contents to a workspace).
-Select all the text, and from the context menu (right click), select 'File In'.
-Then commit (from the toolbar or menu).
-(On an older version of GemStone you may need to install JSON.gs first.)

 ## Use
 The typical use is to subclass WebApp and override appropriate methods.